Clinton, Iowa: History

-In 1895, Lyons officially merged with the City of Clinton.
+In 1895, the town of Lyons officially merged with the city of Clinton.

-The era of opulence came to an end by 1900, as the northern forests were depleted.
-The sawmills closed, but the railroad and river, providing economical transportation in all directions, attracted manufacturing and heavy industry.
-The city still boasts a number of magnificent Victorian mansions, including the Curtis Mansion, now the home of the Clinton Women's Club.
+By the end of 1900, the northern forests were depleted and the sawmills closed.
+The railroad and river, providing economical transportation in all directions, attracted manufacturing and heavy industry.
+The city still boasts a number of magnificent Victorian mansions built during that time.
+Among these is the George M. Curtis House.